Know your rights

 Weekend penalty rates apply for Saturday and Sunday work.
 Higher classifications receive higher hourly rates.

-Use PayCheck to confirm your weekly rate.
+Use PayCheck to confirm your hourly rate.

 Ordinary Hours & Rosters